phunware/maas-core-ios-sdk/README.md

 Version 1.2.1

-This is the iOS SDK for the MaaSCore module.
+This is Phunware's iOS SDK for the MaaSCore module.
 Visit http://maas.phunware.com/ for more details and to sign up.